PX4/PX4-user_guide/en/gps_compass/rtk_gps_gem1305.md

 <img src="../../assets/hardware/gps/datagnss_gem1305/nano_rtk_with_case.png" width="500px" alt="DATAGNSS NANO RTK Receiver">

-See to [How to setup Base station](https://wiki.datagnss.com/index.php/GEM1305-autopilot) for more details.
+See to [How to setup Base station](https://wiki.datagnss.com/index.php/GEM1305-autopilot#Base_station_setup) for information on how to configure the module for use as a base station (not including step 6 and later, for which you would QGroundControl instead of Mission Planner).

 ### Rover Setup (PX4)